 The Audit Committee is directly responsible for the selection of the independent registered public accounting firm to be retained to audit the Company's consolidated financial statements and internal control over financial reporting, and once retained, the independent registered public accounting firm reports directly to the Audit Committee.
 The independent registered public accounting firm is ultimately accountable to the Audit Committee and the Board.
 In connection with the decision regarding whether to re-appoint the independent auditor each year (subject to stockholder ratification), the Audit Committee conducts an annual assessment of the independent auditor's performance, including with respect to the independent auditor's qualifications and experience, the communication and interactions with the auditor over the course of the previous year and the auditor's independence, objectivity and professional skepticism.
 The Audit Committee consults with and reviews recommendations made by the independent registered public accounting firm with respect to the Company's consolidated financial statements and related disclosures and internal control over financial reporting of the Company and makes recommendations to the Board as it deems appropriate from time to time.
 The Audit Committee is responsible for approving both audit and non-audit services to be provided by the independent registered public accounting firm.
-The Audit Committee is currently composed of four directors, all four of whom the Board has determined to be independent as that term is defined by applicable NASDAQ listing standards and SEC rules.
+The Audit Committee is currently composed of three directors, all three of whom the Board has determined to be independent as that term is defined by applicable NASDAQ listing standards and SEC rules.
 The Board has determined, in accordance with applicable NASDAQ listing standards, that Messrs.
-Edsell and Galligan are audit committee financial experts, as defined in Item 407(d)(5) of Regulation S-K of the Exchange Act.
+Edsell and Galligan and Ms. Thompson and Wood are audit committee financial experts, as defined in Item 407(d) (5) of Regulation S-K of the Exchange Act.
 The Audit Committee operates under a written charter adopted by the Board, which is available on the Company's Internet website at www.he-equipment.com.
-The Audit Committee charter is revi
+The Audit Committee charter is reviewed on an annual basis by the Audit Committee and is subject to amendment from time to time.

 The Audit Committee meets with management periodically to consider the adequacy of the Company's internal controls, and discusses these matters with the Company's independent registered public accounting firm.
-The Audit Committee also discusses with senior management the Company's disclosure controls and procedures.
+The Audit Committee also discusses with senior management the Company's disclosure controls and procedures, cybersecurity and accounting matters.
 The Audit Committee's oversight of the independent registered public accounting firm includes resolution of disagreements between management and the independent registered public accounting firm regarding financial reporting.